From the time you open any app to the time you close the app, every step you take to complete your specific task is designed by a UX designer.

 - Ensure you only provide the relevant information and remove any unnecessary material that does not help you illustrate the user’s flow and activities.

 - Adopt a digital flowchart tool to speed up the process.
-Utilize a tool that enables you to receive comments from others and store your work in a centralized area on the cloud, allowing you to access it and edit it from anywhere.
+Utilize a tool that enables you to receive comments from others and store your work in a centralized area on the cloud, allowing you to access and edit it from anywhere.

 Working in groups makes it simple to become buried in features, technical jargon, or personal viewpoints, leaving the user out of the product.
 To ensure that your emphasis does not stray from the actual plan, create a user flow first.